DT6A/ClORL/README.md

 ```

 ### Targeted Reproduction

-For better transparency and replication, we release all the experiments (5k+) in the form of [Weights & Biases reports](https://wandb.ai/tlab/ReBRAC/reportlist).
+[//]: # (For better transparency and replication, we release all the experiments in the form of [Weights & Biases reports]&#40;https://wandb.ai/tlab/ReBRAC/reportlist&#41;.)

 If you want to replicate results from our work, you can use the configs for [Weights & Biases Sweeps](https://docs.wandb.ai/guides/sweeps/quickstart) provided in the `configs/sweeps`.
-Note, we do not supply a codebase for both IQL and SAC-RND.
-However, in our work, we relied upon these implementations: [IQL (CORL)](https://github.com/corl-team/CORL), [SAC-RND (original implementation)](https://github.com/tinkoff-ai/sac-rnd).

 | Paper element          | Sweeps path (we omit the common prefix `configs/sweeps/`)                                                                             |
 |------------------------|---------------------------------------------------------------------------------------------------------------------------------------|